PHYB: Understanding Its Role in Plant Growth, Adaptation, and Development

 Thermotolerance

 Interestingly, plant thermotolerance varies based on the red-to-far-red light ratio (R/FR ratio).
-A low R/FR ratio enhances thermotolerance, possibly due to phyB stock and PIF transcription factors’ interplay.
+A low R/FR ratio enhances thermotolerance, possibly due to PHYB stock and PIF transcription factors’ interplay.
 PIF activity is induced under shade conditions, reducing fatty acid desaturation and increasing thermotolerance.

 Cold Tolerance